Debalent/RelayPoint/README.md

 # RelayPoint
-AI-Augmented, Low-Code Workflow Automation Engine
+**AI-Augmented, Low-Code Workflow Automation Engine**

 Real-time, drag-and-drop platform for business users and developers to compose, deploy, and monitor resilient automations across any SaaS stack.

 ---

 ## 🔥 Executive Summary

 RelayPoint replaces brittle scripts and manual ticket queues with a visual, low-code canvas.
-Business teams can build workflows—like Slack → Google Sheets → Jira—then add enterprise features (retries, rollback, audit trails) and an AI “workflow coach” for proactive suggestions and anomaly alerts.
+Business teams can build workflows—like Slack → Google Sheets → Jira—then layer in enterprise-grade features: retries, rollback, audit trails, and an AI “workflow coach” for proactive suggestions and anomaly alerts.

+This is a completed, investor-ready platform.
+No collaborators are being accepted at this time.

 ---

 ## 🎯 Core Features

 - **Visual Workflow Builder**
   Drag in connectors, link triggers and actions, arrange error paths, and publish in seconds.